learning-and-explorations/microfrontend-learning/README.md

 ### We want to use off-the-shelf routing solutions
 * Building a routing library can be hard, let's not do that shit
-* Somt aount of custom code will be required, we're okay with that
+* Some amount of custom code will be required, we're okay with that

-### We need navication features for subapps in both hosted & isolation mode
+### We need navigation features for sub-apps in both hosted & isolation mode
 * Developing for each environment should be easy
-    * A dev should be immediatly be able to see what path they are visiting
+    * A dev should be immediately be able to see what path they are visiting

+### Child app communication about routing must be generic
-### If different apps need to communicate info about routing it should be done in as generic fasion as possible
+If different apps need to communicate info about routing it should be done in as generic fashion as possible
 * Each app might be using a completely different navigation framework
-* We might swap out or upgrade naviation lirbaries all the time, shouldn't require a rewrite of the rest of the app
+* We might swap out or upgrade navigation libraries all the time, shouldn't require a rewrite of the rest of the app